Archdiocese of Cape Town (Catholic): Extent

 The Archdiocese of Cape Town encompasses a vast geographical area, which is divided into 73 parishes.
 Each parish is mandated to have its own pastoral council and finance council.
 Representatives from these parish councils, along with members of other bodies, collectively constitute the Archdiocesan Pastoral Council.
 This council's primary responsibility is to provide advice to the archbishop on specific matters.

-The archdiocese covers a total area of 30 892 square kilometers and is home to a population of 3 324 539 people, with 215 187 adhering to the Catholic faith.
+The archdiocese covers a total area of 30892 km2 and is home to a population of 3 324 539 people, with 215 187 adhering to the Catholic faith.
 The administrative hub of the archdiocese is known as the Chancery and is situated at 12 Bouquet Street in Cape Town.

 Geographically, the archdiocese is centered around the city of Cape Town and encompasses the southernmost tip of the African continent.
 It is bordered by the Atlantic Ocean to the west, the southern boundaries of the Van Rhynsdorp district to the north, the western boundaries of the Calvinia, Ceres, Tulbagh, Worcester, Robertson, and Swellendam districts to the east, and the Indian Ocean to the south.
 The civil districts within the ecclesiastical jurisdiction of the archdiocese include Cape, Wynberg, Simon's Town, Bellville, Somerset West, Stellenbosch, Paarl, Wellington, Caledon, Bredasdorp, Malmesbury, Piketberg, and Clanwilliam.

 Province

-The ecclesiastical province comprises the Metropolitan's own archdiocese and the suffragan sees :
+The ecclesiastical province comprises the metropolitan's own archdiocese and the suffragan sees :